haaazelii/BENG183/final_paper.md

 ### 2. Profile Construction

 This stage uses `hmmbuild` command to convert the biological alignment into a mathematical Profile HMM.
-It implements the theoretical concepts of Match, Insert, and Delete states to model the evolutionary constraints of the family.
+It implements the theoretical concepts of **Match, Insert, and Delete** states to model the evolutionary constraints of the family.

 ### 3. Application: The Search Strategies

 Once the profile is built, the workflow can go into two directions based on the research objective:

-- **HomologySearch (`hmmsearch`)**: Used for discovery.
+- **Homology Search (`hmmsearch`)**: Used for discovery.
 It takes the custom profile HMM and scans a target sequence database to find new homologs.

 - **Domain Annotation (`hmmscan`):** Used for identification.
 It takes a single query sequence and scans it against a library of profiles HMM to identify functional domains within the sequence.